Year 3 Kickstarter report card

 What’s next?

 • Game’s not done.
-We’ve still got about a year of work ahead for us before Steam release which, for marketing purposes, is the point it’ll be “officially” out (although LT is the sort of long-haul game that wants indefinite ongoing support & additional content, so who knows when the work-curse will finally be broken).
+We’ve still got at least a year of work ahead for us before Steam release which, for marketing purposes, is the point it’ll be “officially” out (although LT is the sort of long-haul game that wants indefinite ongoing support & additional content, so who knows when the work-curse will finally be broken).
 Until then, we’re still in early access.

 Discord, Trailer, all NPCs, Steam wishlists, itch.io #1 bestseller??
 Year 3 Kickstarter changelog